A challenge for non-anarchists

 The relevance principle: The conditions must explain why they permit the actions.
 There must be some sensible connection.
 This can be checked, for example, by imagining non-state agents fulfilling the conditions.
 Would those agents also have the right to do the actions mentioned?

 The ground-level principle: This one is not necessary per se, but useful.
 The idea is to avoid highly abstract or loaded terms.
-The language should not obscure the relevant conditions justifying the actions, and it should not smuggle in assumptions that would make it collapse into “Being a state → rule.”
-I would, for example, avoid terms like “fair justice system”, “democracy”, “will of the people”, “social contract”, “the Constitution”, and be more descriptive.
+The language should not obscure the relevant conditions justifying the actions, or smuggle in irrelevant stuff.
+Something like “Being a state → rule” would not be helpful.
+Avoid terms like “democracy”, “will of the people”, “social contract”, and be more descriptive about what exactly matters.

 As a general term for those privileges, we may use the word “rule” in the right-hand side of the implication, but being somewhat precise would be interesting.
 Many believe, for example, that some laws are or can be unjust.
 A question we can ask, then, is how to justify some state privileges while avoiding condoning unjust lawful actions.